architolk/Linked-Data-Theatre/LINUX_SETUP.md

 	<parameters/>
 </context>
 ```
-Make sure the `representation-graph uri` show the correct uri.
+Make sure the `representation-graph uri` shows the correct uri.

 ## Testing
 The Linked Data Theatre comes with a couple of examples.
 You can download the turtle files: